atjohnson1994/project_3/README.md

 # instructions
 - To view the data visualizations.
-Simply click this link: https://atjohnson1994.github.io/project_3/ -There are three interactive visualizations to choose from.
+Simply click this link: https://atjohnson1994.github.io/project_3/
+- There are three interactive visualizations to choose from.
 Each visualization shows a different aspect of the dataset.

 # ethical considerations
 - All data utilized in this project was from publicly traded companies.

 # data source
 - Data for this project was downloaded from Kaggle.